rohanh/rohanh.github.io/_posts/2014-11-30-sample-post.md

 ---

 Hi All ,
-This is really a new experiece loving the way it is
+This is really a new experiece <br>
+loving the way it is